ricopinazo/comai/README.md

 ## Installation 🚀

 Getting `comai` up and running is a breeze.
-You can simply use [`pip`](https://pip.pypa.io/en/stable/) to install the latest tested version:
+You can simply use [`pip`](https://pip.pypa.io/en/stable/) to install the latest version:

 ```shell
 pip install comai
 ```

-However, if you usualy work with different python environments, since this python package only contains a script it makes sense to use [`pipx`](https://pypa.github.io/pipx/) instead:
+However, if you usually work with python environments, it is recommended to use [`pipx`](https://pypa.github.io/pipx/) instead:

 ```shell
 pipx install comai